3CA Algorithm

 4. Guard-rails: Clips the result at a hard APR ceiling so quotes never exceed policy limits.

-2. Repayment Rate.
+3. Repayment Rate.
 Returns [MIN_RR-MAX_RR].
 The minimum repayment rate to maintain good standing on your credit line per month, expressed as a % of your outstanding principal.

 Portfolio Risk Engine

 The portfolio risk engine is responsible for adjusting the gross credit line based on the overall risk exposure and correlation risk across all the outstanding credit lines.
+We use proprietary correlation models to stress-test the collateral of pool and compute tail risk metrics.

 Outputs: